Data-1lab/Adventure-Works-Cycle/README.md

 ## Insights & recommendations:

 - The top 5 high value customers are Jordan Turner, Maurice Shan, Janet Munoz, Lisa Cai and Lacey Zheng.
+- The highest revenue of $659,303 was generated in France whilst the least revenue ($3,142)was received from the Central region.
+- The top product by order was Water Bottle- 30 oz whilst the top product by profit was Mountain -200 Black, 46.
 -